Key Facts & Summary

 - the pointed arch (replacing the round arch);

 - ribbed rib vault (replacing the cross vault);

 - the rampant arch (replacing or supporting the buttresses);

-- the pinnacle (an aesthetic element that also contributes to balance);
+- the pinnacle (an aesthetic element that also contributed to balance);

-The pointed arch is characterized by the curve of the intrados composed of two arcs of a circle which intersects.
-Such arch is more resistant than the round one since it reduces the lateral thrusts, unloading the weight vertically and, therefore, on the piers.
+The pointed arch is characterized by the curve of the intrados composed of two arcs of a circle, which intersect.
+Such arch is more robust than the rounded one since it reduces lateral thrusts, unloading the weight vertically and, therefore, on the piers.
 This way, the construction of supporting walls is not necessary, since the weight is supported by the massive beam or polystyle pillars, formed by the extensions and by the ribs.
-Thanks to this innovation, it became possible to build less thick walls.
+Thanks to this innovation, it became possible to build thinner walls.